nikodemus/foolang/CONTRIBUTING.md

 Roughly:

-- Cleanups to the Rust code are welcome even if not planned, particularly if they address a `FIXME` in the source.
-Go right ahead.
 - Library code written in Foolang is very welcome even if not planned.
-For now just stick it under `foo/`.
+For now just stick it under `foo/lib/` or `foo/lang/` as appropriate.
 Go right ahead.
-- Library code written in Rust is less welcome right now: the Kiss3D stuff is already causing regrets.
-An import/plugin architecture for classes written in Rust needs to be implemented first.
-Open an issue first.
+- Examples and toys written in Foolang are very welcome!
+Stick them under `foo/examples/` for now.
 - Core language contributions are extremely welcome, but far more risky in terms of "does it fit in the current plans".
-Open an issue first.
+Opening an issue first is a good idea.
+- Work on the Rust code is welcome, but you should be aware that it is destined to go away by 0.2.0 when self hosting is done.
+(Rust will remain the preferred language for writing foreign plugins -- once we get to supporting them.)

 ## Coding Conventions